Some posts contain compensated links. Please read this disclaimer for more info.

-One of Moscow’s biggest secrets during the Cold War was hidden below a nondescript neoclassical building on a quiet backstreet in the central Taganka neighborhood.
+During the Cold War, one of Moscow’s biggest secrets was hidden below a nondescript, neoclassical building on a quiet backstreet in the central Taganka neighborhood.

 To the uninitiated, it was just another residential building.
 People came in and out, lights came on in the evenings, and the sound of TV drifted out of the open windows.

 Only the select few high-level government officials knew that it was all a show.
 The building was just an empty shell that guarded the entrance to the top-secret underground bunker.